ropensci/rcites/paper/paper.md

 In 2013, the UNEP World Conservation Monitoring Centre (UNEP-WCMC) and the CITES Secretariat initiated a partnership funded by UNEP, the European Commission and the CITES Secretariat.
 Together, they created Speciesplus (or Species+), a comprehensive database of not only CITES listed species and their regulation status within CITES but also the species' status within the EU legislation and last but not least the species' status within the Convention on the Conservation of Migratory Species of Wild Animals (CMS) [@Speciesplus_about].
 Speciesplus is publicly available at https://speciesplus.net [@UNEP].

-# The ``citesr`` R package
+# The ``rcites`` R package

-With ``citesr`` we provide an R [@R] client to the Species+/CITES Checklist API, giving access to the Speciesplus database.
+With ``rcites`` we provide an R [@R] client to the Species+/CITES Checklist API, giving access to the Speciesplus database.
 The ability to query the Speciesplus database directly from one of the most used programming languages for data analyses will improve the efficiency and reproducibility of biodiversity conservation analysis workflows.

 We provide functions to: